Pulkit-Khandelwal/pulkit-khandelwal.github.io/_pages/reading-list.md

 > Read 500 pages like this every day.
 That’s how knowledge works.
 It builds up, like compound interest.
 >All of you can do it, but I guarantee not many of you will…

-## I read cognitive science, psychology and popular science books.
+## I read cognitive science, philosophy and popular science books.
 Every now and then, I also read some fiction.

 I also follow the book recommendations by [**Bill Gates**](https://www.gatesnotes.com/Books#All)